jump-dev/jump-dev.github.io/_posts/2020-10-21-governance.md

  * Formalizing a process for transferring repositories to the [jump-dev](https://github.com/jump-dev) Github organization.

-We belive this document strengthens the foundation of JuMP, and sets it up for a sustainable, long-term future.
+We believe this document strengthens the foundation of JuMP, and sets it up for a sustainable, long-term future.

 Stay tuned for more progress!